Rockall

 that will never come

-from a cruel and silent, stoic, English horizon
+from a cruel and silent, stoic, eastern horizon.

 Comments